a11ydoer/a11yfirsteditor/README.md

 This plugin replaces the default WordPress editor with A11yFirst editor which is built on [CKEditor](http://ckeditor.com).

-## Maintenance status
+## About plugin

-## About extension
+It aims to replace the default WordPress editor with A11yFirst editor which is built on CKEditor.

-For information about features, installation, upgrading and changelog check https://a11yfirst.library.illinois.edu/
+For information about features, installation, upgrading and changelog, please visit https://github.com/a11yfirst For the project information, please check https://a11yfirst.library.illinois.edu/

 ### License